Singhdhiru/Singhdhiru/README.md

 # Hi there!
-I'm Dhiru Singh 👋🚀
+I'm Dhiraj Singh 👋🚀

 ## 🌟 About Me
 I'm a passionate software developer with a keen interest in web development, data science, and open source contributions.
 I love learning new technologies and sharing my knowledge with others.